 People often ask me.
-‘Danish…What’s the ideal rate of speech? how many words are in a 3-minute speech?
+‘Danish…What’s the ideal rate of speech?
+How many words are in a 3-minute speech?
 How many words do I need for a five-minute speech?
-How to stop making pauses while making a speech?
-I speak too fast and unclear, how can I improve this?’
+How do you stop making pauses while making a speech?
+I speak too fast and unclear; how can I improve this?’
 Read on to find answers to these questions and more.

 The pace at which people speak differs from person to person.
-But this is undoubtedly one of the factors which contribute to how you look in front of your audience.
+But this is undoubtedly one factor contributing to how you look in front of your audience.
 Practice and alter your speaking rate depending on what you’re giving a speech about.
 Compare your speaking rate to the average speaking rate of people.

-So what is the definition of rate of speech?
+So, what is the definition of rate of speech?
 It signifies the average number of words you blur out in a minute.
-Try and find the perfect balance for your speech rate.
+Try to find the perfect balance for your speech rate.
 Finding out how many words to put in every minute is crucial if you want your speeches to improve.
-There are also different exercises which you can try out to develop your skills.
+There are also different exercises that you can try out to develop your skills.

 Ideal Rate of Speech

 How many words do you need for a five-minute speech?
-These are a few questions you might have asked before you started reading this.
-It might not seem like much, but the speaking rate has a significant impact on your speeches.
-If you talk too fast, the person, you might end up losing the person you’re pitching to.
+You might have asked these questions before you started reading this.
+It might not seem like much, but the speaking rate significantly impacts your speeches.
+If you talk too fast, the person, you might lose the person you’re pitching to.

-The accepted ideal rate of speech is around 140-160 words in a minute.
+The accepted ideal speech rate is 140-160 words per minute.
 You must think about getting the facts to your listeners.
-If they can’t comprehend what you’re saying due to speaking fast, they would most likely lose interest in your speech.
+If they can’t comprehend what you’re saying due to speaking fast, they will most likely lose interest in your speech.

 A slower rate is much more preferred than a faster one.
 But don’t go overboard.
-If you’re speaking too slow, your audience might perceive you as a slow thinker.
+Your audience might perceive you as a slow thinker if you’re speaking too slowly.
 So you must find that perfect rate.
 However, if you are speaking with a foreign accent, you should talk slowly.

 The usual calculation of the rate of speech in communication is straightforward.
 Usually, the words they utter in a minute is calculated.
 The abbreviated form of “wpm” might seem familiar to you.
 But this is highly indicative as we all know how some words take longer to utter than others.

-If you speak at the same tone for minutes, your audience might soon lose interest.
+Your audience might soon lose interest if you speak in the same tone for minutes.
 Switch things up a bit to keep your listeners at bay.
 Your speech rate needs to vary throughout the speech.
-If you don’t introduce the variations, you will end up sounding monotonous.
+If you don’t introduce the variations, you will sound monotonous.

 Importance of Speaking Rate

 The pace at which you speak has quite an impact on your audience.
 You might lose your most crucial listener if they can’t keep up with you.
-Give slight pauses throughout your speech to let the listeners absorb what you are trying to get through to them.
-But don’t compromise clarity as that is just as important.
+Give slight pauses throughout your speech to let the listeners absorb what you are trying to convey.
+But don’t compromise clarity, as that is just as important.

 How to Get Things Right?

-By now, you know how important it is to get the perfect rate of speech.
+By now, you know how important it is to get the perfect speech rate.
 You should also know that the speech rate differs depending on the situation.
-If you’re presenting to your clients, 100-150 wpm is a reasonable rate.
-But if you are a professional commentator, you’ll see yourself speaking a lot faster!
+100-150 wpm is a reasonable rate if you’re presenting to your clients.
+But if you are a professional commentator, you’ll see yourself speaking much faster!